-The Case Western Reserve University School of Medicine Department of Neurological Surgery provides clinical experience to residents at three leading medical centers:
+The Case Western Reserve University School of Medicine Department of Neurological Surgery provides clinical experience to residents at two leading medical centers:

 - University Hospitals Cleveland Medical Center

 - Louis Stokes Cleveland Veterans Administration Medical Center